queer/peckish/README.md

 appropriate CLI flags for each package format.
 How many people can write a [valid `tar` command](https://xkcd.com/1168/) on the first try? :P

+peckish solves this.
+Instead of mangling your files with various arcant tools, spinning up Docker containers or VMs to try to build packages and make sure they install, and all the other pains, you can just write a basic YAML file, and you're done! peckish does the rest, *without* shelling out to distro-specific tools!

 This problem is fairly common:

 > It seems more and more common, at least in the self-hosted community, to provide two methods of installations: Docker or a shell script installer.
 It seems that many new projects don’t even bother with a native package manager, such as dpkg or rpm, which makes me reluctant to use them.